nitro-stack/nitro-workshop/docs/step5.md

 - `anonymous`: no API key is required (default).
 - `function`: an API key specific to this function is required.
 If none is defined, the `default` one will be used.
-- `admin`: an host API key is required.
+- `admin`: a host API key is required.
 It will be shared among all functions from the same app.

 Now change `authLevel` to `function`, and redeploy your function: